veillette/physics-book/contents/ch5DragForces.md

 hand during a strong wind.
 The faster you move your hand, the harder it is to move.
 You feel a smaller drag force when you tilt your hand so only the side goes through the air—you have decreased the area of your hand that faces the direction of motion.
-Like friction, the **drag force**{: class="term"
-#import-auto-id1165298930276} always opposes the motion of an object.
-Unlike
-simple friction, the drag force is proportional to some function of the velocity of the object in that fluid.
+Like friction, the **drag force** always opposes the motion of an object.
+Unlike simple friction, the drag force is proportional to some function of the velocity of the object in that fluid.
 This functionality is complicated and depends upon the shape of the object, its size, its velocity, and the fluid it is in.
 For